Get Schooled

 Scholarships For DACA Recipients & Undocumented Students

-Check out our list of scholarships for DACA students.
+Check out our list of scholarships for DACA recipients and undocumented students.

 Get Schooled helps young people get to college, find first jobs, and succeed in both.